 An Open Letter to Security Vendors – Part III

 There are three fundamental points that most startups – and many vendors in general – overlook when developing solutions and tool suites.
-You may have come up with a great solution to a problem, or a new, cutting edge way to analyze network traffic, or some other way to address the risk in my environment.
+You may have come up with a great solution to a problem, or a new, cutting edge way to analyze network traffic or some other way to address the risk in my environment.
 However, what you really need to remember when you think about your solution set is this:

 It’s disruptive, it’s complex, and it’s operationally intensive.

 I’ve seen a lot of potentially amazing products fall by the wayside because the product teams had forgotten about one of these three facts.
-There is an old AppDev adage that goes something like “We can do it fast, we can do it good, and we can do it cheap…. pick two.”
-Unfortunately, too many product teams fail to realize this adage doesn’t suffice in the security realm.
+There is an old AppDev adage that goes something like “We can do it fast, we can do it well, and we can do it cheap…. pick two.”
+Unfortunately, too many vendors fail to realize this adage doesn’t suffice in the security realm.
 While most of us hardly expect to drop a solution into our infrastructure and expect perfection (regardless of what the marketing types say), we do expect some consideration to be given with how we are going to live with your solution for years to come.
 I’m not buying a pen test that I can find someone else to do next year; I’m putting in a solution that will likely hit end-of-life in my data center.

 Let’s take each point one by one.